 Upon meeting certain conditions and serving a disproportionately high share of Texas' and South Carolina's low income patients, five of our facilities located in Texas and one facility located in South Carolina received additional reimbursement from each state's DSH fund.
-The South Carolina and Texas DSH programs were renewed for each state's 2013 DSH fiscal year (covering the period of October 1, 2012 through September 30, 2013).
-In February, 2013, the THHSC published a proposed rule that included amounts that are expected to be similar to the 2012 fiscal year program amounts, assuming the Texas DSH program is funded by the public hospitals for the state's 2013 DSH fiscal year.
-In connection with the Texas and South Carolina DSH programs, included in our financial results was an aggregate of \$10 million and \$12 million during the three-month periods ended June 30, 2013 and 2012, respectively, and \$20 million and \$23 million during the six-month periods ended June 30, 2013 and 2012, respectively.
-Assuming that the Texas and South Carolina programs are renewed for each state's 2014 fiscal years, at amounts similar to the 2013 fiscal year estimates, we estimate our aggregate reimbursements pursuant to these programs to be approximately \$43 million during 2013.
+The South Carolina and Texas DSH programs were renewed for each state's 2014 DSH fiscal year (covering the period of October 1, 2013 through September 30, 2014).
+In September, 2013, the THHSC published its 2013 final DSH rule that included changes that will result in approximately \$9 million of additional reimbursements to our acute care facilities located in Texas applicable to the state's 2013 fiscal year.
+In connection with the Texas and South Carolina DSH programs, including these additional reimbursements which were included in our results of operations for the three and nine-month periods ended September 30, 2013, included in our financial results was an aggregate of \$18 million and \$13 million during the three-month periods ended September 30, 2013 and 2012, respectively, and \$39 million and \$36 million during the nine-month periods ended September 30, 2013 and 2012, respectively.
+The Texas and South Carolina programs have been renewed for each state's 2014 fiscal years, at amounts similar to the 2013 fiscal year estimates.
+We estimate our aggregate reimbursements pursuant to these programs to be approximately \$49 million during 2013.
 Failure to renew these DSH programs beyond their scheduled termination dates, failure of the public hospitals to provide the necessary IGTs for the states' share of the DSH programs, failure of our hospitals that currently receive DSH payments to qualify for future DSH funds under these programs, or reductions in reimbursements (see below), could have a material adverse effect on our future results of operations.

 The Affordable Care Act provides for a significant reduction in Medicaid disproportionate share payments beginning in 2014 (see below in Sources of Revenues and Health Care Reform-Medicaid Revisions for additional disclosure).
 The U.S. Department of Health and Human Services is to determine the amount of Medicaid DSH payment cuts imposed on each state based on a defined methodology.
 As Medicaid DSH payments to states will be cut, consequently, payments to Medicaid-participating providers, including our hospitals in Texas and South Carolina, will likely be reduced in the coming years.
-Based on the May, 2013 CMS proposed rule, our Medicaid DSH payments in Texas and South Carolina could be reduced by approximately 5% in the 2014 federal fiscal year.
+Based on the September, 2013 CMS final rule, our Medicaid DSH payments in Texas and South Carolina could be reduced by approximately 4% in the 2014 federal fiscal year.

 In May, 2013 the state of Texas enacted legislation that would increase the state's contribution of the non-federal DSH share for the 2013 DSH year to \$138 million as compared to the \$100 million previously expected.
 Similarly, the state's approved 2014-2015 General Appropriations bill passed in May, 2013 authorized \$160 million for 2014 and \$140 million for 2015, respectively, for the non-federal DSH share.
-Until THHSC finalizes the aforementioned proposed DSH rule, we are unable to estimate the potential favorable impact of this increased funding on the 2013, 2014 or 2015 Medicaid DSH amounts.
+We expects the 2014 and 2015 DSH year amounts to be comparable to the 2013 DSH years amounts excluding the potential federal DSH reductions required under the Affordable Care Act, as mentioned above.